thiagoluiznunes/CG-Assignments/cg_framework/README.md

 #### Bresenham Algorithm
 The Bresenham algorithm is another incremental scan conversion algorithm.
 The big advantage of this algorithm is that, it uses only integer calculations.
 Moving across the x axis in unit intervals and at each step choose between two different y coordinates.

 Now let's look more close the Bresenham Algorithm.
-Below is the code at C++.
 ```C++
   int dx = x2-x1;
   int dy = y2-y1;